Conures are one of the most popular pet bird species and with good reason!

 Their intelligence, beautiful colors, and amiable personalities make them ideal companion parrots.

-The only downside to owning a maroon-bellied conure is that they can be loud sometimes, but they are also reasonably good talkers.
+The only downside to owning a maroon-bellied conure is that they can be loud sometimes but are also reasonably good talkers.

-Although, with some time and effort, you can train your maroon-bellied Conure to say simple words and phrases like hello or good girl/boy.
+However, with time and effort, you can train your maroon-bellied Conure to say simple words and phrases like hello or good girl/boy.

 The best part is when it comes time for you to bathe your bird.
-They will likely cooperate as long as they are not too young or old different types of conures and parakeets.
+They will likely cooperate if they are not too young or old and have different types of conures and parakeets.

 20. Orange-fronted Conure